-Is the person's safety at imm (the person does not feel safe and they do not) Yes No Always contact Police via 999 immediately Go to Q2 consent is not required Go to Q2 2.
-Are there any children present or non-resider nt children who have contact?
-Yes No Follow Safeguarding Children Procedures Go to Q3 (where there is immediate risk) and refer to the Threshold document (if there is no immediate risk) Go to Q3 Go to Q3 3.
-Are there any adults in need of care and suppor themselves from abuse and 3.
-Are there any adults in need of care and suppor 3.
-Are there any adults in need of care and suppor themselves from abuse an nd neglect?
+Is the person's safety at immediate risk? (the person does not feel safe and they do not have somewhere safe to go)

+Yes No

+Always contact Police via 999 immediately Go to Q2

+consent is not required

+Go to Q2

+2. Are there any children present or non-re sident children who have contact?

+Yes No

+Follow Safeguarding Children Procedures Go to Q3

+(where there is immediate risk) and refer to the

+Threshold document (if there is no immediate

+risk)

+Go to Q3

+3. Are there any adults in need of care and su themselves from abu

+themselves from abu se and neglect?

+themselves from abu se and neglect?

+themselves from abu se and neglect?

-4. Is it possible to complete a DASH risk assessment\ with the person? \Integrated referral form and Safe Lives-DASH Risk Identification Checklist
+4. Is it possible to complete a DASH risk assessment with the person?
+Integrated referral form and Safe Lives-DASH Risk Identification Checklist